-Born on November 14, 1904, in Arkansas, Dick Powell starred in many of Warner Bros. most renowned musical productions, including 42nd Street and Footlight Parade (1933) and Dames (1934).
+Born on November 14, 1904, in Arkansas, Dick Powell starred in many of Warner Bros. most renowned musical productions, including 42nd Street and Footlight Parade and Dames.
 Powell's transition to film noir roles in the 1940s revamped his career and established him as a multifaceted actor, especially adept at playing tough heroes.
-Starting in the late 1950s, Powell focused his career on television production and direction.
+Starting in the late 1950s, Powell focused his career on television production and directing.

-Actor, singer, director, producer.
-Born Richard Powell, on November 14, 1904, in Mountain View, Arkansas.
+Actor, singer, director, producer and television show host Richard Ewing "Dick" Powell was born on November 14, 1904, in Mountain View, Arkansas.
 Powell spent most of his youth in the nearby town of Little Rock, where his vocal talents were recognized by the community.
-He sang with the local orchestra and choir, forming his own band, Peter Pan, by the age of seventeen.
-Shortly after, Powell and his band went on the road, appearing in such states as Ohio, Kentucky and Indiana, while learning to play the coronet, clarinet, saxophone, and piano.
+He sang with the local orchestra and choir, forming his own band, Peter Pan, by the age of 17.
+Shortly after, Powell and his band went on the road, appearing in such states as Ohio, Kentucky and Indiana, while learning to play the coronet, clarinet, saxophone and piano.

 By 1930, Dick Powell garnered recognition as a traveling entertainer and he became the master of ceremonies at the Stanley Theatre in Pittsburgh.
 Warner Bros. owned the Pennsylvania theatre and studio executives, aware of his talents, offered Powell a part in the musical Blessed Event (1933).
 Delighted with his performance, the studio presented him with a long-term contract.
-Powell starred in many of Warner Bros. most renowned musical productions including 42nd Street and Footlight Parade (1933) and Dames (1934).
+Powell starred in many of Warner Bros. most renowned musical productions including 42nd Street (1933), Footlight Parade (1933) and Dames (1934).
 Powell was also featured in A Midsummer Night's Dream (1935), in which he starred opposite Olivia de Havilland.

-His portrayal of private detective Philip Marlowe in the thriller Murder, My Sweet (1944), an adaptation of the novel Farewell My Lady, earned him critical acclaim.
+His portrayal of private detective Philip Marlowe in the thriller Murder, My Sweet (1944)—an adaptation of the novel Farewell My Lady (1940)—earned him critical acclaim.
 This transition to film noir revived Powell's struggling career and established him as a multifaceted actor, especially adept at portraying tough heroes.
 Critics were quick to praise his performances in other noir thrillers such as Cornered (1945) and Pitfall (1948).

 He also directed The Conqueror (1956), which starred John Wayne and Agnes Moorehead.
 Powell's last directorial feats were in the war thrillers The Enemy Below (1957) and The Hunter (1958); both were poorly received by critics and audiences.

 Shortly after, he became president of the Four Star TV production company.
 For the duration of his career he focused his efforts on television production.
-From 1952-1956 Powell produced and appeared regularly on TV's Four Star Playhouse and from 1961-1963 he hosted and produced The Dick Powell Show.
+From 1952-56, Powell produced and appeared regularly on TV's Four Star Playhouse and from 1961-63 he hosted and produced The Dick Powell Show.